 The second chairman of the Hawke’s Bay County Council, shopkeeper Frederick Sutton, was notorious for the way he obtained Māori land.
 He gave Māori extensive credit on goods at his store, underwritten by a mortgage on their land.
-If they couldn’t pay he took the land.
-This didn’t always work though.
+If they couldn’t pay, he took the land.
+This strategy didn’t always work.
 In 1874 he tried to acquire the last remaining Māori share in a block of land by moving his house onto it.
 Owner Karaitiana Takamoana and his followers retaliated by dismantling the house and throwing the pieces across the road onto Sutton’s property.
 The courts found in Takamoana‘s favour.

 The provincial system was abolished in 1876, and county councils took over local governance in rural areas.
 Initially, three county councils were set up in the region: Wairoa, Hawke’s Bay and Waipawa.
 More were created in the south as the population grew.
 Borough, town and, later, city councils were also created.
 Napier became the first borough in 1874.
 River boards (and, later, the Hawke’s Bay Catchment Board) were responsible for flood control.

 This structure remained much the same until local government was comprehensively reformed throughout the country in 1989.
 Four new territorial authorities – Napier City Council, Hastings District Council, Central Hawke’s Bay District Council and Wairoa District Council – and the Hawke’s Bay Regional Council were created, replacing numerous small authorities and the catchment board.

 Southern Hawke’s Bay came under the Tararua District Council and the Manawatū–Wanganui Regional Council (also known as Horizons Regional Council).